arazig/Misinformation-detection/README.md

 ---

 ## Acknowledgments
+We would like to thank

+- Professor Christopher Kermorvant

-We would like to thank the creators of the datasets and the open-source community for providing the tools and resources that made this project possible.
+- The creators of the datasets and the open-source community for providing the tools and resources that made this project possible.